WASdev/tool.accelerate.core/README.md

 7. Edit **src/main/webapp/WEB-INF/classes/description.html** to tell everyone about how SuperTech works and it's benefits.

-8. Put the application sample code into **src/main/webapp/sample/myProject-application**.
+8. (If you don't want to provide sample code for your technology type skip to step 10).
+Put the application sample code into **src/main/webapp/sample/myProject-application**.

 9. Put the Liberty configuration for the sample application into **src/main/webapp/sample/myProject-wlpcfg**.